Professors

 Teaching methods

-The course will be taught through a blend of lectures, seminar discussions, group assignments and small-group activities.
-A student-centered pedagogical approach will be adopted throughout the course to promote active, autonomous learning.
-The lectures will introduce the main topics with a series of jigsaw video and reading comprehension tasks, and will be made interactive by using tools such as Wooclap and Kahoot.
-The seminars will include student-led activities such as small group discussions, creating quizzes using Kahoot, oral presentations and short videos.
-Each lecture/seminar will focus on one or two videos/articles per week.
-Students will be asked to sometimes consult the class material in advance of seminars and prepare seminar assignments together.
+The course will be taught through a blend of lectures, seminar discussions, workshops and small-group activities.
+A student-centred pedagogical approach will be adopted throughout the course to promote active, autonomous learning.
+The lectures will introduce the main topics with a series of jigsaw video and reading comprehension tasks.
+They will be made dynamic and interactive by using tools such as Wooclap and Kahoot.
+The seminars and workshops will include student-led activities such as small group discussions, story circles, group tasks, oral roleplays and video-recorded interviews.
+Most sessions will focus on one or two videos/articles per week.
+Students will be asked to sometimes consult the class material in advance and prepare assignments together.
 Videos and podcasts involving multiple speakers are chosen to raise students’ phonological awareness and have them familiarise with the interview format needed for their final project.
 To challenge students’ beliefs on the role of ELF, students will also do activities where they must not communicate using English and only use non-verbal communication.
-Students will then practice language-learning strategies such as shadowing, paraphrasing and using verbal and non-verbal techniques to clarify meaning.
-The course adopts a project-based design to foster collaborative, multimodal learning, knowledge sharing and problem-solving.
-Students will be required to use video-editing tools to complete their final project.
+Students will then practice language-learning strategies such as shadowing, paraphrasing and using verbal and non-verbal techniques to achieve intelligibility and clarify meaning.
+The course adopts a project-based design with the aim to foster collaborative, multimodal learning, knowledge sharing and problem-solving.
+Students will be required to use video-editing tools in order to complete their final project.

-- An “Intercultural communication strategies” page with a set of group “rules” and strategies for effective cross-cultural communication.
+- An “Intercultural communication strategies” page with a set of group rules and conventions, including strategies for effective cross-cultural communication.

 Assessment